Panosight · Coherence Lab · clarity under pressure

-Coherence Labs
+Coherence Lab

 Coherence is not agreement.
 It is aligned attention — enough shared space for a group to think and act together.